 In 2013, the Company signed a \$120.6 million contract to resell ten of the former Australian SH-2G(A) (now designated SH-2G(I)) aircraft, a full mission flight simulator, and related logistics support to the New Zealand MoD.
-Pursuant to the terms of the revenue sharing agreement with the Commonwealth of Australia, the Company was to share proceeds from the resale with the Commonwealth on a predetermined basis.
-During the third quarter of 2014, the Company settled the revenue sharing agreement with the Commonwealth of Australia and made a final payment of \$5.3 million.
-As a result, no further revenue sharing agreement, net of the benefits derived from our hedging arrangements, the Company paid approximately \$32.1 million to the Commonwealth of Australia.

 Upon entering into the sales contract with the New Zealand MoD, we agreed to provide unconditional letters of credit for the receipt of advance payments on this program.
-As we perform under the contract and meet certain predetermined milestones, the letter of credit requirements will be gradually reduced.
-As of December 31, 2014, the letter of credit balance associated with this program was \$54.5 million.
+As we performed under the contract and met certain predetermined milestones, the letter of credit requirements were gradually reduced.
+As of December 31, 2015, we have satisfied all performance criteria related to the predetermined conditions and there were no letters of credit outstanding for this program.